 x2+xy+y2=7x^2 + xy + y^2 = 7

 Differentiate both sides and solve for dy/dxdy/dx.
-This is a good check because the term xyxy requires the product rule, while y2y^2 still produces a chain rule factor.
+This one exercises every step: the term xyxy forces the product rule, while y2y^2 still produces a chain-rule factor.
+Working the product-rule term and the chain-rule term separately first, then combining, is the cleanest way to see where each rule lands.

 Need help with a problem?